HRItdy/claw_machine/README.md

 - &#10004; Erase the wrong balls by adding masks on them.
 - There already have tf_buffer in claw_detect, so transform the centroid point to `base_link` once it is generated.
 And store it in the parameter server.
 Now the `3d_position` is set in `claw_detection`, can move it to `handle_td_service` and directly set the position in `base_link` to this parameter server.
 Remember to change the tranform function in the action server.
 - &#10004; Check the latency issue.
 Reduce the `ros.Rate(10)` to 3 (No use, write a nodelet to preprocess the image and publish to a topic)
+  - solved by add timestamp checking. stamp the processed image with the timestamp of the original image.
+Only the processed image after the robot arriving home position is used.
 - Check why there is a big mask, but only a ball mask is generated.
 Maybe you want to refer to `draw_candidate_box` function.
 - &#10004; Reduce the grasping force.